 The Cochin Pipeline has two primary customers who, among them, have total contractual take-or-pay commitments of 85 mbpd.
-These contractual commitments expire in 2024 with renewal rights until 2034.
+These contractual commitments expire in 2024.
+An open season was completed in January 2023 with 9,000 bbls/d of capacity contracted for 12 to 17 months commencing March 1, 2023.

-Condensate used in Canada is primarily supplied by local production in (both conventional and unconventional condensates, as well as refinery light naphtha) and imports from the U.S. While the Cochin Pipeline is exposed to competition from other pipeline systems that are capable of transporting significant volumes of diluent, the Cochin Pipeline's delivery point in Fort Saskatchewan has a low gravity diluent pool and a high level of connectivity, thereby making the Cochin Pipeline an attractive mode of shipping condensate.
+Condensate used in Canada is primarily supplied by local production and imports from the U.S. While the Cochin Pipeline is exposed to competition from other pipeline systems that are capable of transporting significant volumes of diluent, the Cochin Pipeline's delivery point in Fort Saskatchewan, Alberta has a low gravity diluent pool and a high level of connectivity, thereby making the Cochin Pipeline an attractive mode of shipping condensate.